Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Interpretation of Verification Results

 \paragraph{Moving obstacles}

-Below, we repeat the safety constraint for accelerating or choosing a new curve in the presence of movable obstacles.
+Below, we repeat the control constraint \eqref{eq:pf:3-2} from \rref{model:dynamicwindowpassive} for accelerating or choosing a new curve in the presence of movable obstacles.
 The constraint introduces a new parameter $V$ for the maximum velocity of obstacles.

 \rref{fig:safetydist_passive} plots the minimum safety distance that the robot needs in order to maintain passive safety in the presence of moving obstacles.
-Note, that the maximum velocity in presence of movable obstacles can drop to zero when the obstacles can move too fast, the controller cycle time or the maximum acceleration force are too large, or when the maximum available braking force is too low.
+The maximum velocity in presence of movable obstacles can drop to zero when the obstacles move too fast, the controller cycle time or the maximum acceleration force are too large, or when the maximum available braking force is too small.